chauff/cse1500-web-transcripts/README.md

 <img src="https://raw.githubusercontent.com/chauff/Web-Teaching/master/img/A3-game-CSS-completed.png" alt="splash screen" width="600px">

-## Werkcolleges / Tutorials
+## Tutorial sessions

-We also offer **5** optional werkcolleges (instruction lessons or tutorials) that are intended for students **without prior programming experience** - 3 covering web topics and 2 covering database topics.
-Each lesson will demonstrate basic concepts through a set of short interactive exercises.
-These lessons are meant to reinforce lecture content, they do not introduce novel concepts.
+We offer **5** optional tutorial sessions that are intended for students **without prior programming experience** - 3 covering web topics and 2 covering database topics.
+Each tutorial demonstrates basic concepts through a set of short interactive exercises.
+These tutorials are meant to reinforce lecture content, they do not introduce novel concepts.

-The werkcolleges are given by [Assistant Prof. Julian Urbano](https://julian-urbano.info/) and Frank Mulder (teaching team CS).
+The tutorials are given by [Assistant Prof. Julian Urbano](https://julian-urbano.info/) and Frank Mulder (teaching team CS).
 The following topics are covered:

 - Week 2.3: JavaScript
 - Week 2.4: Web application development in Node.js/Express
 - Week 2.5: Sample web technology exam questions
 - Week 2.7: Querying in SQL
-- Week 2.8: *to be determined*
+- Week 2.8: Querying in SQL II

-Check your timetables for the concrete times!
-While each lecture is only given once (in the auditorium), each werkcollege is given three times a week - once for each of the three clusters.
+- Week 2.9: MongoDB / Neo4J

+Each tutorial is given three times a week.
 Check your timetable for your cluster's timeslot!

 ## Shared labs

 Starting in week 2.1, there will be shared labs - similar to the setup of Q1.
-As all three web assignments have already been released, you can start working on them immediately.
+All three web assignments have been released at the start of the course, you can start working on them immediately.

-## Office hours

-For the web technology part, there will be **two** office hours per week (starting in week 2.1, ending in week 2.5).
-On **Mondays** and **Thursdays**, Claudia Hauff will be at the shared lab: 14:45-15:45 (Monday) and 13:45-14:45 (Thursday).

 ## Interactive web technology exercises